Importance of Tropical Forests

 The far-reaching importance of tropical forests, from stabilising regional climate to underpinning rural economies, has not protected them from rapacious deforestation.

-Tropical deforestation during a single year (to July 2016) in a single country (Brazil) amounted to 7,893 square kilometres, an area which would almost cover the island of Cyprus.
-After a long period of significant reduction in deforestation in the Brazilian Amazon region, the rate has been rising since 2012.
-This disappointing trend has continued into 2015 and 2016, escalating by 60% over those two years.
+Tropical deforestation during a single year (to July 2020) in a single country (Brazil) amounted to 11,000 square kilometres, an area which would more than cover the island of Cyprus.
+After a long period of significant reduction in deforestation in the Brazilian Amazon region, the rate has been rising since 2012 and has doubled since that year.

 This rising global trend for deforestation is a major disappointment after a generation of environmental activism to protect tropical forests, supported by billions of aid dollars.
 However, the rapid advance of satellite technology, such as Global Forest Watch, now offers real-time accuracy for monitoring deforestation, within 100 metres of resolution, the data openly available.